-Mill Hill Primary School
+Mill Hill Primary Academy

 We are a large primary school with over 450 pupils on roll.
 We are a two form entry school, with space for 60 children per year group.
 We also have a Nursery which has space for up to 60 pupils and works in partnership with transition into our Reception classes.

 Our WISH team is here to provide our families with support.
 Our team consists of the SENCO, Safeguarding coordinator, family support worker and two support staff who provide help and advice for all parents and many links to courses in family learning and pastoral events.
 We have a before and after school club that allows children the opportunity to enjoy leisure time before and after school and engage in well structured activities.

 Our children are well supported by fantastic teachers, learning support staff and learning mentors who all work together for the benefit of our wonderful pupils.

 - What kinds of SEND does the school provide for?

 The school accommodates all SEND in line with the Equality Act 2010 and provision is available for all the four areas of need outlined in the 2014 Send code of practice.
 As a school, we work very closely with the speech and language resource centres and this helps us to provide a tailored curriculum for children with speech and language needs.
 We have a nurture group which runs daily and caters for children in key stage one and two whom have social, emotional and mental health needs.

 - How does this setting know if their children/young person needs extra help and what should I do if I think my child/young person may have special educational needs?

 Children are assessed when they start school through the early years foundation stage curriculum.
 We use this information to provide starting points for learning and to develop a personalised learning journey which shows appropriate support and challenge for every child.
 Parents/carers are encouraged to discuss any concerns with the class teacher and the Special Educational Needs Disability Co-ordinator (SENDCo).